wilycoldcuts/DLX-RGBCW-ESPHome/README.md

 ```

 ## Replacing the stock Tuya firmware with OpenBeken
 [OpenBK7231T/OpenBeken](https://github.com/openshwprojects/OpenBK7231T_App) is a project to provide a Tasmota-like alternative firmware for Tuya-based devices like these.
-They build upon the great work of the Cloudcutter project, although I couldn't Cloudcutter to work because these specific Tuya devices may have been patched.
+They build upon the great work of the [Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) project, although I couldn't get Cloudcutter to work because these specific Tuya devices may have been patched.
 That's okay though - it's pretty easy to flash these manually:

 1. Open the device by removing the bottom cover with a spudger or flat shim.
 2. Carefully remove the PCB and turn it over.